WilliamUW/VerbwireHackathon/README.md

 We also trained our LLM to answer questions about Verbwire and Web3 seamlessly through the chat interface.

+Our bot is accessible across web, mobile, SMS, Slack and Telegram.

 #### Disclaimer: My team created a prototype NFT minting chatbot for TreasureHacks 3.5, but it only supported 1 chain and had no File Hosting features nor Verbwire specific Q&A feature and was not integrated with any platform.
 All the demos shown are work done during the hackathon.

 ## Features